 What does a companionship service include?

-Our high quality live-in care service which we provide to elderly people and young adults includes:
+Our high quality live-in companionship services at home which we provide to elderly people and young adults includes:

 A trusted and dedicated companion